memophor/synagraph/README.md

 cargo run
 ```
 This will start the HTTP server on `0.0.0.0:8080` and the gRPC server on `0.0.0.0:50051`.
+Provide `DATABASE_URL` to enable the PostgreSQL repository; without it, the service falls back to an in-memory store.
+Run `docker compose up` to start the local Postgres (pgvector) + Redis stack, then apply migrations with `cargo sqlx migrate run` before `cargo run`.

 ### Smoke test (HTTP)
 ```bash